OneDrive for Business: How to Restore Deleted Files or Folders?

 Recover Deleted OneDrive files from Second-Stage Recycle Bin

 If you don’t see the deleted items in the Recycle bin, there is a good chance they are in the second stage recycle bin.
 Even if you delete a file from your OneDrive Recycle bin, it will remain in the second-stage recycle bin for the entire retention period (93 days – after which they are permanently deleted).
-Recycle bin can be useful if you accidentally deleted a file or if you empty the recycle bin.
+Recycle bin can be useful if you accidentally delete a file or empty the recycle bin.
 How do I access OneDrive’s second-stage Recycle Bin?

 To access the second-stage recycle bin, follow these steps: